deigil/private-site/content/blog/pixel-9-custom-rom-root.md

 3. Install the apk, open, and select Install where it says Magisk.
 4. Select and patch a file.
 Choose the `init_boot` file.
 5. It will patch it and save the file to `Downloads` folder.
 6. Move over this file back to the computer.
-Unlock Devloper settings and enable USB Debugging on phone.
+Unlock Developer settings and enable USB Debugging on phone.
 7. Run `adb devices`, accept the RSA, and run `adb reboot bootloader`
 8. Then run `fastboot flash init_boot magisk_patched-<random>.img` and reboot back to system.